 How many sessions will I need?

-Most research shows that between 8 and 16 weekly sessions are where the most therapeutic gain is seen for most mental health concerns and that there can be ongoing benefit beyond that, especially in terms of maintaining changes and having continual support.
-However, there is no exact number; everyone's situation, presenting concerns, and ability to implement what they learn in therapy is different.
+Most research shows that between 8 and 16 weekly sessions are where the majority of therapeutic gain is seen for most mental health concerns.
+Of course, there can be ongoing benefit beyond that, especially in terms of maintaining changes and having continual support.
+However, there is no exact number of sessions presumed; everyone's situation, presenting concerns, and ability to implement what they learn in therapy is different.
 We work with our clients to provide the maximum benefits through our interventions and recommendations, and we tailor our approach as much as possible to each client's own needs, budget, and abilities.
 We spend a lot of time in the first session trying to understand in great detail what is happening for you so that we can give you our best estimate; please keep in mind it is just an estimate and that as your situation changes, the number of sessions recommended may change too.
 In sum, we're here for you for as many sessions as you need or as feel beneficial to you, whether that's days, weeks, months, or even years (and maybe with some breaks between).
 We do always recommend starting with weekly sessions, however, and do recommend booking in a standing appointment time.

 How much does counselling cost?
 Is there a sliding scale or discount option?

 Sessions start at $150 +GST (individual virtual sessions) for a 60 minute time slot; about 45-50 minutes is spent with the clinician and the last 10-15 minutes are used by the therapist for administrative work related to your visit, such as note-taking, researching, and perhaps sending you resources, for example.
 See our Fees & Insurance page for more information on how you may be able to be reimbursed for some or all of your sessions.
-Virtual sessions are offered at a reduced cost compared to in person, and a sliding scale (discounted sessions) may be negotiated depending on your particular circumstances; please book a consult if you would like to discuss this option.
+A sliding scale (discounted sessions) may be negotiated depending on your particular circumstances; please book a consult if you would like to discuss this option.